Confederate flag-toting man, son convicted in Capitol riot

 “Hunter Seefried showed a pattern of deception and minimization of his actions” when an FBI agent interviewed him after the riot, McFadden said.

-FBI agents said they didn’t find any evidence linking Kevin Seefried or his son to any far-right extremist groups.
-Kevin Seefried told an agent that he didn’t view the Confederate flag as a symbol of racist hate.
+FBI agents said they did not find any evidence linking Kevin Seefried or his son to any far-right extremist groups.
+Kevin Seefried told an agent that he did not view the Confederate flag as a symbol of racist hate.

 Goodman encountered Kevin Seefried before the mob chased the officer up a set of stairs, a harrowing episode captured on video.
 The officer said the elder Seefried cursed at him and jabbed at him with the base end of his flagpole three or four times without making contact with him.